Historic Vero Beach

 Along with shipwrecks, Vero Beach’s Jaycee Park was home to the Bethel Creek House of Refuge.
 Built in 1875, the refuge was the first location selected for construction in Florida and provided shelter and relief to at least 34 shipwrecked vessels before it burned down in 1917.
 It was rebuilt by the Coast Guard in 1927 and closed again in 1929.
 Towers were then built on the site to lookout and guard the coast from German warships.
 The foundation of the Bethel Creek House of Refuge is still visible at Jaycee Park today.

-Beach is no exception.
-The Breconshire, built in 1883 was a three
+Vero Beach is no exception.
+The Breconshire, built in 1883

-began taking on water.
-On April 30th, the order was issued to
+water.
+On April 30th, the order was issued to abandon ship.

-abandon ship.
-No lives were lost, and at low tide, the boiler of the
+No lives were lost, and at low tide, the boiler of the ship is

 The Driftwood & Ocean Grille